 You believe your partner instead of your instincts, and this can start a pattern of submission to their will.
+This would, in turn, make you feel like a failure, and you’d lose your self-worth as well.
 [Read: How to follow your gut instinct and listen to yourself]

 The only thing that is right and true is what your partner remembers.
 Even if you tell them otherwise, because you remembered some detail they conveniently left out, you’re still in the wrong.

 As a result, you think it was all really in your head.